Kudavattor: Temples

-The two main places of Hindu worship in Kudavattor are the Sivastha Temple dedicated to Lord Shiva and the Chirakarakonnam Parabrahmam Temple dedicated to Lord Vishnu.
-Besides,"Kaavus" ,are also common in the village.
+The two main places of Hindu worship in Kudavattor are the Sivasastha Temple dedicated to Lord Shiva and lord Ayyappan and the Cherakarakonnam Parabrama Temple dedicated to Lord Vishnu.
+Besides,"Kaavus", are also common in the village.

-Famous Sree Mahaganapathy Temple is situated near to Kudavattoor.
+The famous Sree Mahaganapathy Temple is situated near to Kudavattoor.
 Centuries old, the site is the location of the most important Maha Ganapathi Temple in the state of Kerala.
 It allows admittance to non-Hindus.
 This temple is dedicated to the family of Lord Shiva and is located in Kottarakkara, 25 km from Kollam.

 Culture

 Proximity to Kottarakkara has its impacts to Kudavattoor as well.
 For past several decades it has been creating grounds for cultural interactions especially through dramas, reading clubs, etc. The works of Murali Cultural Society, Desasevini Library and other cultural clubs in the village largely play a role in this.

 Education

 Kudavattoor LP School (classes one to four) is located near the Shivashastha Temple and commonly known as LPS Kudavattoor.
 Kudavatoor UP School (classes five to seven) is commonly known as UPS Kudavattoor.
 Both schools are aided by the government.
 Other nearby schools include: KRGPM Odanavattom, TVTM, SKV, Govt Boys Kottarakkara, and MGMRPS.